kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

     </a>
 </figure>

-Several weeks ago I published a post on my blog about <a href="/visualization-of-2017-FAANG-financial-statements/"> how to visually redesign the income statement using waterfall chart </a> and I also added a couple of examples using publicly traded companies.
-If you haven't checked it out, I highly recommend it.
-Between the companies, I used as examples were also P&L visualizations for Amazon and Apple, two of the FAANG stocks.
+Several weeks ago I published an article about <a href="/how-to-redesign-your-income-statement/">how to visually redesign the income statement using waterfall chart </a> and I also added a couple of examples using publicly traded companies, btween them were also two FAANG companies (Apple & Amazon).
+If you haven't checked it out, I highly recommend it as a first step before you continue further.

-That article was mainly about the P&L visualization and there was not too much space for comments about particular companies.
-Therefore I decided to create this post that would use the P&L visualization techniques from the previous post for all of the FAANG companies and explain the main dynamics for each company.
+This article will be about application of what I preached in the previous one for all five FAANG companies.
+Currently I will focus only on income statement visualization and some basic overview of the main P&L dynamics for each company.

 FAANG companies are technological giants, but it doesn't mean they are similar.
 Quite far from that.
-You have income generation giant Apple with quite limited growth opportunities there and also Amazon & Netflix that are mainly about minimum profits and lot of growth potential.
+You have income generating giant Apple with quite limited growth opportunities.
+There are also Amazon & Netflix that are mainly about minimum profits and lot of growth potential.
 Alphabet (Google) and Facebook stand somewhere between.

 ## #1 Facebook
 Facebook is a social media giant.
 It owns also Instagram and WhatsApp.